centre-for-humanities-computing/DaCy/docs/usingdacy.rst

 DaCy features a fast and accurate syntactic dependency parser.
 In DaCy this dependency parsing is also used for sentence segmentation and detecting noun chunks.

-You can see the dependency of DaCy using:
+You can see the dependency tree using:

 .. code-block:: python